You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Expert Insights

-If you are taking Lipitor and experiencing side effects that affect your breathing exercises, there are several steps you can take to manage them:
+If you experience breathing issues while taking Lipitor, there are several steps you can take to manage the problem:

-Consult your doctor about your side effects and ask for guidance on how to manage them.
-Your doctor may recommend adjusting your dosage or switching to a different medication.
+* Consult your doctor: Talk to your doctor about your breathing issues and ask for guidance on how to manage them.

 Conclusion